Jamie David, Sr. Director of Marketing and Mortgages

 A lender will assess the risk associated with the individual property.

 For example, a mixed property could be one with a storefront but with 2- 3 floors of residential property above.
 The risk of a property increases if the business area of a property is greater than the residential area (in square feet).
 Commercial properties are generally considered to be riskier, as repayment is dependent on how well the business does.

 If you choose to pursue a commercial mortgage, there are specific criteria that you will have to satisfy.
 The bar is set quite high, as the value of loans is considerably higher.

 - Debt service coverage ratio.
 This is the main criterion that lenders will look at and is essentially the ratio of cash available to the required loan payments.
 Most lenders will apply a loan-to-value ratio and will expect you to invest some of your own money into the purchase to balance the odds.

 - Credit history.
 Most lenders will require a good personal credit score as well as evidence that your business is creditworthy.
 There are lenders that may accept applicants with a less-than-perfect credit history, but they are few.

 - Current business situation.
 If your business is up and running, commercial lenders expect your business to be profitable and steady.
 You may need to provide your business plan and financial projections to ensure that you will be able to make your payments on time.
-Some lenders may have a minimum net worth requirement of about 100 to 200K.
+Some lenders may have a minimum net worth requirement of about $100 to $200K.
 Funds need to be liquid, not in equity, so RRSP, cash, stocks etc.